apple/foundationdb/documentation/sphinx/source/developer-guide.rst

 Another approach to programming with futures in FoundationDB is to set a callback function to be invoked asynchronously when the future is ready.

 .. note:: Be very careful when mixing callbacks with explicit or implicit blocking.
 Blocking in a callback on a non-ready future will cause a deadlock.
-Blocking on anything else or performing CPU intensive tasks will block the FoundationDB client thread and therefore all database access from that client.
+Blocking on anything else or performing CPU intensive tasks will block the FoundationDB :ref:`client thread <client-network-thread>` and therefore all database access from that client.

 For further details, see the :doc:`API reference <api-reference>` documentation for your language.